-- Affected cats may be painful e.g., from pleural and peritoneal inflammation, distension from masses, uveitis, and neurological lesions.
-Treatment with opioids, such as buprenorphine, may be of benefit and other drugs such as NSAIDs (if hydration status and renal parameters are normal and the cat is eating) as part of multimodal analgesia; - Repeat drainage of pleural effusions may be required during the initial treatment period.
-Abdominal effusions are not normally drained, unless they are causing respiratory compromise due to pressure; - Cats with FIP have often lost weight and body condition so nutrition is a priority.
-Appetite stimulants such as mirtazapine (and/or capromorelin oral solution) may be useful and some sick cats benefit from feeding tube placement short-term, which can facilitate medicating; since nasal tubes are poorly tolerated by cats and may cause depression, cats with profound anorexia that cannot be alleviated by the drugs above may benefit from an oesophagostomy (O-)tube being placed; - Drugs such as maropitant may benefit cats feeling nauseous and encourage eating; - Occasionally, FIP can cause severe (sometimes haemolytic) anaemia and blood transfusion can be considered alongside antivirals; - Hepatoprotectants e.g., S-adenosyl methionine (SAME), with or without silybin are not usually required, even in cats with ALT enzyme activity increases; - Generally, corticosteroids are contraindicated in the treatment of FIP with antivirals to avoid adverse
+- Cats with FIP have often lost weight and body condition so nutrition is a priority.
+Appetite stimulants such as mirtazapine (and/or capromorelin oral solution) may be useful and some sick cats benefit from feeding tube placement short-term and this can also facilitate medicating.
+Since nasal tubes are poorly tolerated by cats and may cause depression, cats with profound anorexia that cannot be alleviated by the drugs above may benefit from an oesophagostomy (O-)tube being placed; - Drugs such as maropitant may benefit cats feeling nauseous and encourage eating; - Occasionally, FIP can cause severe (sometimes haemolytic, see below) anaemia and blood transfusion can be considered alongside antivirals; - Hepatoprotectants e.g., SAME, with or without silybin are not usually required, even in cats with ALT enzyme activity increases; - Generally, corticosteroids are contraindicated in the treatment of FIP with antivirals to avoid adverse effects and immunosuppression.
+If an antiinflammatory agent is required in cats undergoing FIP treatment, consider using a NSAID (if hydration status and renal parameters are normal and the cat is eating).
+However, cats with uveitis may need topical corticosteroids and cats with severe neurological signs occasionally require short-term systemic corticosteroids (1-5 days) to reduce inflammation.
+Rarely, cats with FIP develop immune-mediated haemolytic anaemia (IMHA) and these often require systemic corticosteroid treatment for more than a few days to help resolve the anaemia alongside the antiviral treatment.